 Battery Habits That Actually Increase Gadget Lifespan

 Batteries are the component most likely to make a device feel old before it is.
-When a phone that used to last a full day barely gets to mid-afternoon, most users start thinking about a replacement.
-In most cases, the battery is the only thing that actually needs attention.
+When a phone that used to last a full day barely reaches mid-afternoon, most users start thinking about a replacement.
+In most cases, the battery is the only thing that needs attention.

 The core principle behind good battery care is avoiding extremes.
-Lithium-ion cells experience the most stress when held at very high or very low charge levels, especially when combined with heat.
-The practical rule most battery researchers and manufacturers recommend is keeping your device charged between 20% and 80% for everyday use.
+Lithium-ion cells experience the most stress at very high or very low charge levels, especially combined with heat.
+The rule most battery researchers and manufacturers recommend: keep your device charged between 20% and 80% for everyday use.

 Should You Keep Your Device Plugged In All the Time?

 A common assumption is that leaving a device on charge once it hits 100% is harmless because the charger simply stops delivering power.
-In practice, it is more complicated than that.
+In practice, it is more nuanced.

 When a lithium-ion battery sits at 100% charge, it experiences what battery engineers call “high voltage stress.”
-The cells are under greater electrochemical strain at full charge than they are at a moderate charge level.
-Keeping a device plugged in and at 100% for hours every day accelerates the rate at which the battery loses maximum capacity over months and years.
+The cells are under greater electrochemical strain at full charge than at a moderate level.
+Keeping a device plugged in and at 100% for hours every day accelerates maximum capacity loss over months and years.

-Windows includes a Battery Report tool that you can access by running powercfg /batteryreport it in the command prompt.
-It shows your battery’s original design compared to its current charge capacity. macOS shows battery health information directly in System Settings under Battery.
+Windows includes a Battery Report tool you can access by running powercfg /batteryreport in the command prompt.
+It shows your battery’s original design capacity compared to its current capacity. macOS shows battery health information directly in System Settings under Battery.
 Checking this once every few months gives you an honest read on how your battery is aging.

-If you use a laptop at a desk most of the day, setting a charge limit to 80% in your manufacturer’s battery management app is one of the most effective things you can do for long-term battery health.
+If you use a laptop at a desk most of the day, setting a charge limit to 80% in your manufacturer’s battery management app is one of the most effective steps for long-term battery health.

 How Heat Destroys Battery Cells and What to Do About It